The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 If you score more than 13 points, you may be struggling with an alcohol use disorder.

-The decision to seek help for an addiction and enter a rehab clinic or treatment programme may be the most difficult step you have ever had to take.
+The decision to seek help for an alcohol or drug addiction and enter a rehab clinic or separate drug addiction treatment programme may be the most difficult step you have ever had to take.

 Many people take years to come to terms with the reality of their addiction, while others simply refuse to acknowledge or believe that they have a problem.

-This can be extremely painful for their family members and close friends, who may feel helpless and frustrated as they watch their loved one sink deeper into an addiction.
+This can be extremely painful for their family members and close friends, who may feel helpless and frustrated as they watch their loved one sink deeper into an alcohol or drug addiction.

 In this situation, an intervention may be the most effective technique.